theocjr/twitter-reader/README.md

 # twitter-reader
-Code for reading Twitter massive data through the simpler application-only authentication.
+Code for reading massive Twitter data (users and tweets) through the simpler application-only authentication.